 How the docking computer steers us home in the enhanced versions of Elite

 For those of us back in the day who bought disc drives and upgraded our well-worn Elite cassettes to the enhanced disc version, one of the most impressive new features was the docking computer.
-In the cassette version, activating the docking computer is easy: simply press "C" when you're inside the space station's safe zone, and bang!
+In the BBC Micro cassette version, activating the docking computer is easy: simply press "C" when you're inside the space station's safe zone, and bang!
 Instant and guaranteed docking.
 But in the disc version, pressing "C" is just the start of a meandering and often nail-biting journey all the way into the rotating slot, as the docking computer in the enhanced versions of Elite grabs hold of the controls and flies your precious Cobra in front of your very eyes.

 For someone coming from the insta-dock of the cassette version, this was mind-blowing stuff - a real example of Artificial Intelligence, right there on an 8-bit computer.
 Sure, the docking computer wasn't perfect and sometimes crashed into the back of the space station or hit the edges of the slot, but that only added to the fun.
 It may have extended the gameplay over the cassette version, as this more advanced docking computer wasn't a lot faster than doing it yourself, but it was so futuristic.

 This deep dive pulls back the curtain on the DOCKIT routine that implements the docking computer, and reveals why it's sometimes less than perfect.
 Incidentally, the same routine is used to dock non-player ships (referred to as NPCs below), though NPCs don't bother with the details that only matter to those of us nervously looking out of the cockpit window.

 When you press "C" to enable the docking computer, the DOCKIT routine starts calculating the best approach for docking.
 It then returns a "fake" keypress to the DOKEY routine, so in a very literal sense, the docking computer takes over the controls.